design-juspay/Blend-v1/memory-bank/systemPatterns.md

 - Use system fonts with custom font integration for typography.
 - Never define font-family at the component level, allowing proper inheritance from the application.
 - Create standalone components for complex variants when appropriate (e.g., SplitTag).
+- Remove unnecessary props like `testId` for cleaner component APIs.

 ## Design Patterns
 - Separation of concerns: logic, styles, tokens, types, and utilities in separate files.